 If you’re looking for the most cost-effective and environmentally sound alcohol and organic waste recycling solution, ShapiroE is here to help.

-Our team of experts can help you reduce waste and keep your business compliant with all local, state, and federal regulations.
+Our team of experts can help you reduce waste and keep your liquid waste disposal process compliant with all local, state, and federal regulations.